Approved by the Board of Directors of Robit Plc on 23 October 2023.

 2.1 Contact persons

-The person responsible for insider issues of the Company is Violetta Silver.
+The person responsible for insider issues of the Company is IR Manager.
 The person responsible for insider issues of the Company is responsible for internal communications and training related to insider issues and for monitoring compliance with the insider policy.
 That person is also responsible for compiling the Company’s insider lists and for keeping these up-to-date, and for communicating restrictions on trading to those affected as well as for the reception and disclosure of transaction notifications.
 The CFO of the Company, or another person appointed by the person responsible for insider issues, acts as her deputy.

 2.2 Training and communication obligation